our history + Mission

 In addition to overnight shelter, The Metanoia Project provides its guests with meals, showers, clothing, and access to on-site physical and mental health care.

-The Metanoia Project also aims to develop mutually-beneficial, authentic relationships with its guests.
+The Metanoia Project aims to develop mutually-beneficial, authentic relationships with its guests.
 The trust that grows in this process allows for our guests to be supported and accommodated by staff on an individual level.
-These relationships also act as a conduit, linking those who are underserved in the homeless community to the rehabilitation programs, employment opportunities, and housing services they deserve.
+These relationships also act as a conduit, linking those who are severely underserved in the homeless community to a myriad of services including rehabilitation programs, physical/mental health care, housing resources, and employment opportunities.

-While many in the community see the organization's guests as failures, The Metanoia Project sees them as the individuals that they truly are: humans who are vulnerable and deserve the chance to transform.
+While many in the community look at the organization's guests with scorn, The Metanoia Project sees them as the individuals they truly are: humans who are deserving of understanding and the chance to transform despite their vulnerability.